How to use grep

 -H

-causes the filename to be printed (implied when multiple files are searched)
+causes the filename to be printed (implied when multiple files are searched)-r

 to force colors.